15th February 2019

-A. Put simply, the PSTN and ISDN networks are old technology that is not fit for purpose for the modern business environment.
+A. Put simply, the PSTN and ISDN networks are old technology that are not fit for purpose for the modern business environment.
 ISDN lines were introduced in the 1980’s and they have now reached the end of their intended lifespan.
 Technology has evolved and there are now more effective ways to communicate particularly as we approach an all IP world.

 Line capacity is often problematic with PSTN or ISDN as well as adding additional lines, couple with the extra engineering costs required to implement any changes it’s understandable why there is a push to move away from these working practices.

 Q. Do we need to upgrade our Phone System?